A

 Premium

-The regular amount you pay (monthly, quarterly or yearly) to be covered by a health care plan.
+A premium is the amount of money you pay monthly, quarterly or yearly to be covered by your health plan.

 Prescription Drugs

-Medicines that must be ordered by a doctor and filled by a pharmacy.
-The drugs are reviewed and approved by the U.S. Food and Drug Administration (FDA).
+Prescription drugs are FDA-approved drugs that must be ordered by your doctor and filled by a pharmacy.

 Preventive Care

-Routine health screenings, check-ups and counseling to help fend off illness, disease and health problems.
+Preventive care includes routine health screenings, exams and counseling to help you avoid sickness, disease and life-long health issues.

 Primary Care Provider (PCP)